story-squad/classroom-rumble/src/hooks/useCheckBrowserState/README.md

 The hook takes a comma-separated list of strings as an argument.
 The strings correspond to the names of the state values that you need to ensure are set to render a component.
 It returns an object with the `isLoading` property, which is intended to be a render condition for your component/loading message.

-In the following example, the `SubmissionList` component needs information about the current student as well as the section.
+In the following example, the `StudentList` component needs information about the current student as well as the section.
 The possible arguments are hard-coded as a union type, so your editor will suggest the values ('section', 'student') to you.

 ```tsx
 const { isLoading } = useCheckBrowserState('section', 'student');